ibm-cloud-docs/mas-ms/support.md

 * Sender Address (the email address that MAS should send FROM / as)

 Once this case and details are received, we generate and send 3 DNS records for you to add to your DNS server to complete the outbound email configuration.

+## Site-to-Site IPsec VPN
+{: site-to-site-vpn}

+A Site-to-Site IPsec VPN can be configured between the IBM Cloud environment and a customer site or third party location.
+This type of VPN establishes a persistent tunnel between the two sites.
+Site-to-site VPNs are not configured by default.
+The setup and configuration of a site-to-site VPN can be complex and will require both IBM and the customer's network SMEs to work together.
+Initial VPN settings and shared parameters must first be agreed upon by both parties.
+Source and destination IPs must then be determined along with the type and direction of traffic.
+The tunnel must be stood up, along with routing, IP Address NATing, and applicable firewall rules on both sides.
+VPNs can take 2-4 weeks to design, setup, test and validate (from start to finish).
+Proper time should be allowed for VPN build when planning integrations or services will that depend on it for connectivity.
+MAS MS customers must specifically request a VPN by submitting a case to the IBM Support Community.

+* Note: Only one case is needed for VPN setup and can cover configuration for multiple environments (DEV, TEST, PROD, etc).
+* Note: It is important to bear in mind a VPN may not necessarily be needed to establish certain types of connectivity.
+Some integration types can run over HTTPS and/or SFTP and may not require a VPN.

 ## Maximo Mobile
 {: #maximo-mobile}